-- 76 The modelling indicates that this scenario would have reduced peak flood levels and extents along the lower Brisbane River, which a reduction of around 0.7 m at Moggill, tapering to a reduction of around 0.3 m at Brisbane Port Office. - 177 If Wivenhoe Dam had been at 75% FSL prior to the commencement of the flood, it would not have reached the gate operation trigger level of 67.25 mAHD until around midday on 9 January, at around the same time as inflows to the dam began to increase substantially towards the first inflow peak (at 8am on 10 January).
+- 76 The modelling indicates that this scenario would have reduced peak flood levels and extents along the lower Brisbane River, which a reduction of around 0.7 m at Moggill, tapering to a reduction of around 0.3 m at Brisbane Port Office. - 17 If Wivenhoe Dam had been at 75% FSL prior to the commencement of the flood, it would not have reached the gate operation trigger level of 67.25 mAHD until around midday on January 9th, at around the same time as inflows to the dam began to increase substantially towards the first inflow peak (at 8am on January 10th).
 Under these conditions, according to the strategy flow chart on Page 23 of the Manual, Strategy W2 would have been engaged almost immediately, with Strategy W3 being triggered within a reasonably short time frame.

-- By 2pm on 10 January, operating under Strategy W3, it is reasonable to assume releases would have been similar to what actually occurred, although the dam level would have been approximately 0.7 m lower.
-This extra storage space would have resulted in Strategy W4 being triggered at a slightly later stage, and allowed for a lower peak release of around 5,200 m/s from Wivenhoe Dam, if the same peak eventual level in the dam was allowed to be reached. - 79 This scenario would therefore result in a reduction in total flood volume released from Wivenhoe Dam (about 11% lower), and a reduction in the peak discharge from the dam from 7,500 m/s to 5,200 m/s (about 30%).
-This reduction in both total flood volume and peak discharge would have resulted in lower peak flood levels in the lower Brisbane River as per Table 5. - 80 This scenario did not include the effect of reducing Somerset Dam to 75% of FSL.
+- By 2pm January 10th, operating under Strategy W3, it is reasonable to assume releases would have been similar to what actually occurred, although the dam level would have been approximately 0.7 m lower.
+This extra storage space would have resulted in Strategy W4 being triggered at a slightly later stage, and allowed for a lower peak release of around 5,200 m3/s from Wivenhoe Dam, if the same peak eventual level in the dam was allowed to be reached. - 79 This scenario would therefore result in a reduction in total flood volume released from Wivenhoe Dam (about 11% lower), and a reduction in the peak discharge from the dam from 7,500 m3/s to 5,200 m3/s (about 30%).
+This reduction in both total flood volume and peak discharge would have resulted in lower peak flood levels in the lower Brisbane River as per Table 5. - 80 This scenario did not include the effect of reducing Somerset Dam to 75% FSL as well as Wivenhoe Dam.
 In the limited timeframe available for this work, the additional complexity of resulting interactions between the two dams prevented assessment of such a scenario.
 It is expected that such conditions would have resulted in additional reduction in flood impacts downstream of Wivenhoe Dam.
-However the incremental benefit would be lessened as the storage capacity of Somerset Dam at FSL is less than 33% of the Wivenhoe storage capacity at FSL. - 81 This scenario did not include the effect of altering the trigger levels for dam release strategies stipulated in the Manual.
+However the incremental benefit would be lessened as the storage capacity of Somerset Dam at FSL is less than 33% of the Wivenhoe storage capacity at FSL. - 81 Nor did this scenario include the effect of altering the trigger levels for dam release strategies stipulated in the Manual.
 There are several ways such changes could be made to re-allocate the additional storage available for flood mitigation that would come from lowering the lake level below the FSL, and time constraints prevented these changes from being assessed.
-The most likely would be to reduce the trigger levels in Strategy W1 and W2 by a similar amount as the lake level reduction, and leave the trigger for Strategy W4 the same, so that the additional capacity was available for use under Strategy W3. - For the Option B scenario the effect of keeping the same gate operation strategies rather than changing them to re-allocate the additional storage for flood mitigation is as follows.
-Roughly 70% of the additional storage space available for flood mitigation (equivalent to 18% of FSL) would have been used up in the early part of the flood (by around 1pm on 10 January), as indicated by the first period of divergence between the green and orange lines on Figure 22.
-Only 30% of the additional storage (or 7% of FSL) would have been used up during the period of peak dam outflow, allowing the peak discharge to be lower (the second period of divergence between the green and orange lines on Figure 22). - 83 This indicates that if the trigger levels for Strategies W1 and W2 were reduced corresponding to the reduction of lake level to 75% of FSL, such that the dam release in the early part of the flood had been similar to what occurred, the full additional 25% of FSL storage could have been used to reduce the dam outflow peak even further, and resulting in improved impacts downstream.
+The most likely would be to reduce the trigger levels in Strategy W1 and W2 by a similar amount as the lake level reduction, and leave the trigger for Strategy W4 the same, so that the additional capacity was available for use under Strategy W3.
+Such a scenario is likely to have slightly reduced flood impacts further than those estimated from Option B, as additional flow would have been released earlier in the flood, thereby reducing the eventual peak outflow from the dam even further.